 Once the “Tools” sidebar is open, click on the “Recognize Text” tab.
 From here you will be able to launch the OCR by clicking on the “In This File” option.
 The image below highlights this option in a red rectangle.

 If you do not have access to the professional version of Adobe Acrobat, there are other options available to you.
 One of the easiest is to us a web-based OCR application.
 There are several free options available to accomplish this.
 These sites will perform an OCR on documents you upload and then will let you download the result.
 However, several of these sites will place restrictions on the size of the document you wish to perform an OCR on and will not let you upload files that are too large.
+It is also important to note that these sites will often convert your PDF into a Word document or another plain text file.
+This will change the look of your document.
 Here are some web based OCR options:

 Using the methods outlined above will make most PDFs useable with screen readers, however there are instances where some extra steps need to be taken.
 If the steps above do not produce a document with searchable and selectable text, please contact timothy.swiffen [at] mcgill.ca (Timothy Swiffen), our Access Technologist, for further assistance.